getodk/central-backend/docs/api.md

 As of Version 0.8, Forms will by default be created in Draft state, accessible under `/projects/…/forms/…/draft`.
 The Form itself will not have a public XML definition, and will not appear for download onto mobile devices.
 You will need to [publish the form](/reference/forms/draft-form/publishing-a-draft-form) to finalize it for data collection.
 To disable this behaviour, and force the new Form to be immediately ready, you can pass the querystring option `?publish=true`.

 For XLSForm upload, either `.xls` or `.xlsx` are accepted.
 You must provide the `Content-Type` request header corresponding to the file type: `application/vnd.openxmlformats-officedocument.spreadsheetml.sheet` for `.xlsx` files, and `application/vnd.ms-excel` for `.xls` files.
 You must also provide an `X-XlsForm-FormId-Fallback` request header with the `formId` you want the resulting form to have, if the spreadsheet does not already specify.
-This header field accepts percent-encoded values.
+This header field accepts percent-encoded values to support Unicode characters and other non-ASCII values.

 By default, any XLSForm conversion Warnings will fail this request and return the warnings rather than use the converted XML to create a form.
 To override this behaviour, provide a querystring flag `?ignoreWarnings=true`.
 Conversion Errors will always fail this request.